 Next was Armenian Street with the iconic “Two kids on a bicycle” mural.
 It was pretty quiet or probably because it was a weekday.
 When I last visited the street 7 years ago, it happened to be on Penang Day and this street was crowded with lots of activities going on.
 10 minutes to glance through the area and I moved on.

-I took a coffee break at The Postcard Shop — I had passed by the shop the day before when walking from the pier to Grand Swiss Hotel.
+I took a coffee break at The Postcard Shop — I had passed by the shop the day before when walking from the jetty to Grand Swiss Hotel.
 The Postcard Shop was more a cafe than a shop selling postcards.
 I had an Italian iced coffee.
 Unlike affogato where a scoop of vanilla ice cream was added to hot espresso, the Italian iced coffee had cold espresso added to 3 scoops of vanilla ice cream.

 At the side of the cafe was a familiar mural of “Grandma and soy milk” (similar to another mural in 2nd Concubine Lane of Ipoh) and “children on swing”.
 Between the two murals was a warehouse-like lane, called 35@Jetty or 潮人居, with arts and antiques on display.
 The back of The Postcard Shop was also connected to the lane.

 At Swetterham Pier, the gates were closed and an officer at a police post informed me that all ferries to Langkawi were “no more” — I learnt later that it was suspended since the outbreak of COVID-19 and had not resumed operation since.
 Why?
 My intention to travel to Langkawi from Penang was thwarted.
+This called for a "change of plan" — but there was no plan to begin with.

 I was back at Grand Swiss Hotel around 4pm, having walked more than 5Km, took a cold shower and planned for the next day.
 Since the ferry link between Penang Island and Langkawi Island was still suspended, I decided to U-turn at Penang instead of going by land to Kuala Perlis and catching a ferry to Langkawi there.
 Beaches and sea-sports were not exactly my cup of tea anyway.